nfc-tools/nfc-tools.github.io/support/debugging.md

 	libthr.so.3 => /lib/libthr.so.3 (0x801898000)
 ~~~

-For this reason, running a program in the debugger **MUST** be done this way:
+For this reason, the easier way of running a program in the debugger from the build directory is to do it this way:

 ~~~
 ./libtool --mode=execute gdb examples/mifare-desfire-info